 An establishment fee is usually charged at the start of a new home loan, to cover some of the costs of lawyers to draw up mortgage documents and set up the loan, valuation, and title search.
-For Bank First loans, this fee is $600, except for the Premier Package Home Loan, which offers a 50% discount on the establishment fee.
+For Bank First loans, this fee is $300, except for the Premier Package Home Loan, which waives the establishment fee.
 Compare Home Loans here

 What is a land title fee and how much will I pay?

 This is collected by the Land Titles Office in each state to register and re-register the mortgage on the title record for the property.
 You’ll need to contact the Land Title office in your state to find out how much you may need to pay.

 What happens if I’m on a fixed rate?

 Most banks charge break costs to end a fixed rate on a home loan – this is to cover losses to the lender from future earnings at that fixed rate.
 You’ll need to talk to your current lender to find out what these costs might be for you, and decide if these costs will be worth the savings to refinance.

 What about ongoing fees and fees for redraw?

 We don’t charge annual fees on most of our home loans (all except Premier Package), and we don’t charge a fee to redraw money from your home loan (if you’ve made extra payments), provided you redraw at least $500.
 These funds will show as “Available Redraw” on your home loan statement.

 Step 1: Find out how much you could save by refinancing